vtopc/intro-to-go/concurrency/README.md

 ### Before spawning a new goroutine(the checklist):

-1. Consider to write sync code.
+1. Avoid Concurrency.
 Concurrency in Go is not a silver bullet, it wouldn't make code faster in all cases.

     > Async code harder to understand and debug is.
 Hrrmmm.